openwisp/ansible-openwisp2/README.md

     # must be turned on unless there's another server running a worker for this queue
     openwisp2_celery_network: true
     # concurrency option for the network queue (a worker is dedicated solely to network operations)
-    # the default is null because the autoscale option below is used
+    # the default is 1.
+Setting it to "null" will make concurrency equal to number of CPUs
     openwisp2_celery_network_concurrency: null
-    # the network queue is automatically set to have at least 2 workers
+    # alternatively to the previous option, the celery autoscale option can be set if needed
-    # but it can increase up to 8 worker during peaks
+    # for more info, consult the documentation of celery regarding "autoscaling"
     openwisp2_celery_network_autoscale: 4,8
     # prefetch multiplier for the network queue,
     # the default is 1, which mean no prefetching,